Newsclip — Social News Discovery

 Quick Answers

-What does 'Big Brother' refer to?
+What does surveillance culture refer to?

-What are the risks associated with surveillance?
+What are the consequences of constant surveillance?

 Frequently Asked Questions

-Why is surveillance a concern?
+Why is surveillance a concern for marginalized communities?

 Source reference: https://news.google.com/rss/articles/CBMilwFBVV95cUxQcmVTX19lTHluMnV4VF8xSGlrWmNZRXlodXBjUTJyWHV1Q1poMzVBNDFDcF9QWXNfUF9TRTlmdmx5TUNBTHdaXzlfcTFEQ1ZpeEpiSERBblhqWFY2MmtlMl9rd2lkUEtiU21yaXF4RDNwbWtvazdmcnYzaU4zUmxEcjhXdjJ2S1lZMXlrVUNqZEVIa1ZwZzNJ